mesemus/django-openid-op/README_pypi.md

-# django-openid-idp
+# django-openid-op

-See docs and API at http://django-openid-idp.readthedocs.io/en/latest/
+See docs and API at http://django-openid-op.readthedocs.io/en/latest/